ziptx/kubernetes-ipv6/README.md

 Attach ALL worker nodes

 ## Deploy a Container Network Interface (CNI)
-The `kubeadm init` output instructs that you must also deploy a pod network, a Container Network Interface (CNI), to get things working, and the output of init provides a link to a list. https://kubernetes.io/docs/concepts/cluster-administration/addons/

-Base Kubernetes is tested with Calico, and it also supports IPv6, with instructions for the needed setup changes. [https://docs.projectcalico.org/networking/ipv6](https://docs.tigera.io/calico/latest/networking/ipam/ipv6#enable-ipv6-only)
+The `kubeadm init` output instructs that you must also deploy a pod network, a Container Network Interface (CNI), to get things working.
+Base Kubernetes is tested with Calico, and supports IPv6.

 On the CONTROL node prep the cluster with Calico custom resource definitions
 > At time of writing, the Calico version is 3.28.1.
 Please adjust as needed, but PLEASE NOTE there are breaking changes between versions and compatability requirements with Calico.